1. Preparing your environment for installation

 -

-Click orcharhino Proxies tab and ensure that orcharhino Proxy is listed under the Selected items list, then click Submit.
+Click orcharhino Proxies tab and ensure that orcharhino Proxy Server is listed under the Selected items list, then click Submit.

 -